Vikings are one of the most instantly recognizable ancient civilizations.

 This made it easier to navigate the icy waters.

-A Viking ship tattoo may represent your desire to forge ahead through stormy seas.
+A Viking ship tattoo may represent your desire to forge ahead through wild seas.

 Sometimes high ranking officials were buried in their boats.

 This would ensure smooth sailing into the afterlife.

 In this context, a Viking ship may make a nice memorial tattoo.

 Speaking of Viking ceremonies, the arrows and floating vigil pyre is likely a myth.

 The mechanics of it just wouldn’t work properly.